BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryThinningImage.md

 ## Description

-filter_data.detail_desc=This class is parameterized over the type of the input image and the type of the output image.
+This class is parameterized over the type of the input image and the type of the output image.

 The input is assumed to be a binary image.
 If the foreground pixels of the input image do not have a value of 1, they are rescaled to 1 internally to simplify the computation.